apache/gravitino/docs/how-to-use-gvfs.md

     ```

 :::note
-[If you want to access the S3, GCS, OSS or custom fileset through GVFS, apart from the above properties, you need to place the corresponding bundle/core jar in the Hadoop environment.
+If you want to access the S3, GCS, OSS or custom fileset through GVFS, apart from the above properties, you need to place the corresponding bundle/core jar in the Hadoop environment.
-For example, if you want to access the S3 fileset, you need to place the S3 bundle jar [`gravitino-aws-bundle-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-aws-bundle/) or
+For example, if you want to access the S3 fileset,  you need to place:
+1. The S3 hadoop bundle jar [`gravitino-aws-hadoop-bundle-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-aws-hadoop-bundle/)
-[`gravitino-aws-core-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-aws-mino/), and hadoop-aws jar and other necessary dependencies of the hadoop version in the classpath.
+2. or [`gravitino-aws-bundle-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-aws-bundle/), and hadoop-aws jar and other necessary dependencies

-it typically locates in `${HADOOP_HOME}/share/hadoop/common/lib/`).
+in the classpath, it typically locates in `${HADOOP_HOME}/share/hadoop/common/lib/`).

+for more, please refer to [bundle jars](./cloud-storage-fileset-example.md#bundle-jars)
 :::

 2. Configure the properties in the `core-site.xml` file of the Hadoop environment: